StanJulia/Stan.jl/README.md

 fieldnames(sim1) |> display
 sim1.names |> display
 ```
-To inspect the simulation results we can't use all monitored variables by Stan.
+To inspect the simulation results by Mamba's describe() we can't use all monitored variables by Stan.
 In this example a good subset is selected as follows and stored in 'sim':
 ```
 println("Subset Sampler Output")
 sim = sim1[1:1000, ["lp__", "theta", "accept_stat__"], :]